A homeowner installs an electric radiant floor – a type of electric heater – in his home

 • Rooms get cold quickly – Infrared heating panels don’t heat the air directly.
 Once you switch them off, the air in your house will get cold very fast.

 • More expensive electricity in most parts of the country is three times more costly than LPG gas.
 The longer you use the infrared heating panels on your house, the higher your electricity bill.
+This can be a major factor if you are using them to heat your entire home.

 2. Electric Forced Air Furnace